 Sleep disorders such as sleep apnea can induce bad dreams in adults too.

 What medication can cause bad dreams?

 If the multitude of potential nightmare triggers listed above feels overwhelming to you, you may not want to read on, because the list is indeed still longer.

 Some prescription medications, such as Remeron, have been known to trigger bad dreams as well.
-Physicians actually have a list of drugs which can elicit such side effects, and this list is indeed rather formidable, given that it’s not about a handful of pills used for the treatment of some rare and obscure conditions.
+Physicians actually have a list of drugs that can elicit such side effects, and this list is indeed rather formidable, given that it’s not about a handful of pills used for the treatment of some rare and obscure conditions.

-In fact, some antibiotics have made the above said list, together with anti depressants (which should theoretically have the opposite effect), blood pressure medications, cholesterol management drugs and antihistamines.
+In fact, some antibiotics have made the above-said list, together with antidepressants (which should theoretically have the opposite effect), blood pressure medications, cholesterol management drugs, and antihistamines.

 The list does not stop there though.